Pick of the best cruises for 2025

 11 minute read

-As we get older, many of us begin to appreciate the many benefits a cruise holiday can offer.
-Cruises allow you to see multiple destinations in comfort and style, without the hassle of preparing an itinerary, finding accommodation or re-packing.
+As we get older, many of us begin to appreciate the benefits a cruise holiday offers.
+Cruises allow you to see multiple destinations in comfort and style, without the hassle of preparing an itinerary, finding accommodation or repacking.

 Larger, new-build ships are designed with accessibility in mind and this extends to cabins, theatres, restaurants and swimming pools.
 Some lines accommodate assistance dogs and offer assisted shore excursions.
-All of the cruise lines mentioned in our guide at the time of writing will have medical staff on board.
+At the time of writing, all the cruise lines mentioned in our guide will have medical staff, including a doctor, on board.

 • Affordable cruises.
-Cruises for those who want wallet-friendly options that come in at £900 or less
+For those who want wallet-friendly options coming in at £900 or less

 • All-inclusive cruises.
 Book a cruise where everything is included in one convenient package